Lisbon Forum 2022

 Young people not only need to be equipped to thrive in a complex world, but they also need to be involved in the mechanisms and channels that converge and cooperate globally for a better future for all.

-This session will discuss the relevance of education systems for learners to engage with the world as empowered global citizens, but also the role of youth as peacebuilding agents.
+This session discussed the relevance of education systems for learners to engage with the world as empowered global citizens, but also the role of youth as peacebuilding agents.